-Gambling has the potential to generate negative social and economic impacts for the player, their family and friends, and the wider community.
+Gambling causes harm to people who participate, as well as their family, friends, colleagues and the community in which they live5.
 The experience of these harms can differ depending on a person's gender, cultural background, age, and other intersecting factors.

 Wyndham is one of the fastest growing municipalities in Australia, with many new residents from a wide variety of backgrounds moving to our community and calling our suburbs home.
-The City of Wyndham population forecast for 2023 is 322,226, and is forecast to grow to 501,634 by 2041.
-From 2016 to 2021, City of Wyndham's population increased by 74,892 people (34.5 percent).
-There are 29,466 couples with young children in City of Wyndham in 2021, comprising 31.3 percent of household.
-In 2021, 48 percent of people in City of Wyndham were born overseas, compared with 35.7 percent in Greater Melbourne.
+The City of Wyndham population forecast for 2023 is 322,226, and is forecast to grow to 501,634 by 2041.6 From 2016 to 2021, City of Wyndham's population increased by 74,892 people (34.5 percent).7 There are 29,466 couples with young children in City of Wyndham in 2021, comprising 31.3 percent of household.8 In 2021, 48 percent of people in City of Wyndham were born overseas, compared with 35.7 percent in Greater Melbourne.9

 Wyndham's fast-paced growth also brings challenges with pressure on infrastructure delivery.
 There are currently limited facilities for cultural and arts activities in Wyndham.
 Conversely, Wyndham City is well represented by Electronic Gaming Machines (EGMs).
 Wyndham residents lost over \$124.9 million using EGMs which equates to over \$342,201 per day in the 2022-2023 financial year.
-This ranks as seventh highest in losses per municipality in the State of Victoria.
+This ranks as seventh highest in losses per municipality in the State of Victoria.10 Refer Appendix for further information on losses from EGMs in Wyndham City.